skurtz97/genredetector-client/README.md

 # genredetector-client

 This is a react frontend for my genredetector project.
-At the moment of this commit, this is the current front-end, although work is progressing on a Nextjs version.
+This is the current front-end.
+Although work is being done on a NextJs version in the genredetector-next repository.